 Sikinos island doesn’t have a massive variety of beaches like Milos or Mykonos.
 In fact, there are only three Sikinos beaches that are directly accessible by car.
-The rest can be reached by hiking or by boat.
+The rest of the beaches can be reached by hiking or by boat trip.

 A dirt road in good condition leads to Dialiskari, a small, pebbly beach to the east of Alopronoia.
-You can also take a hiking path here.
+You can also take a hiking path to Dialiskari Beach.
 There is no canteen or taverna, so bring anything you may need for the day.

 Our favourite beach in Sikinos was Agios Georgios, a sandy-and-pebbly beach with a little taverna.
-Despite the strong meltemi on the days we were here, the water was absolutely calm, and the beach was quiet and relaxing.
+Despite the strong meltemi on the days we were here, the water was absolutely calm, and Agios Georgios beach was quiet and relaxing.